dkvz/dorade-noframework-blog/README.md

 * I think app.previousArticle is now unused.
 To check.
 * I often use checks to !== undefined, especially for callbacks.
 I can probably just use if (callback) or even better, something like (callback && callback())  -> To check.
 * When the backend returns a 404 the jquery AJAX stuff always outputs a parse error as well.
 I might have to still return content type json on my errors, or add a listener to ajax errors and prevent the output.
-* We could delcare a contructor for the app object and call new somehwere.
-I think react works like that.
-  * Check how cookie clicker does it.
-I like it because the code of cookie clicker is super dirty.
 * Theme color in the manifest.json is wrong.
 * The styles folder should be inside src.
 I mean that is arguable.
 * Add "exit page" callbacks in routing to unregister event listeners on some pages.